ahurta92/ams562-notes/lectures/new_lectures/essential_operations.rst

 In principle, the other cases use a copy or move constructor.
-However, a copy or move constructor invocation is often optimized away constructing the object used to initialize right in the targe object.
+However, a copy or move constructor invocation is often optimized by constructing the object to initialize right in the target object.
+So instead, the compiler will just call the constructor in the memory location of the object.
 For example:

 .. literalinclude:: /lecture_code/essential_operations/eliding_copy.cpp
     :language: cpp

-Here the compiler will typically construct the :code:`X` from :code:`make()` directly in :code:`x`.
-Thus eliminating the copy.
+Example: /lecture_code/essential_operations/**eliding_copy.cpp**

+You can test go ahead and test this code.

+We might expect that calling :code:`f()` or :code:`g()` will construct an object of type :code:`X` and return the object by copying this local object into :code:`x` or :code:`y`.
+As you will see the compiler will optimize away the copy just constructing the object in :code:`x`.

 In addition to the initialization of named objects and of objects on the free store, constructors are used to **initialize temporary objects** and to implement **explicit type conversion**.